Hauran: Geographic definition

 Though its geographic definition may vary, the Hauran generally consists of the following subregions: the Hauran plain, which forms the heart of the region; the mountains of Jabal Hauran (also known as 'Jabal al-Druze' or 'Jabal al-Arab') east of the plain; and the Lajat volcanic field to the north of Jabal Hauran.
 The region is bound to the north by the Ghouta and Marj plains around Damascus and to the south by the desert steppe of Jordan.
 Its western boundary is marked by the Ruqqad tributary, which separates it from the Golan Heights (al-Jawlān in Arabic).
-It is eastwardly bound by the al-Safa, al-Harrat and al-Hamad desert-steppes.
+It is eastwardly bound by the al-Safa, al-Harra and al-Hamad desert-steppes.
 Geographer John Lewis Burckhardt, writing in 1812, defined it as follows:

 To the south of Jabal Kiswah and Jabal Khiyara begins the country of Hauran.
 It is bordered on the east by the rocky district of Lajat, and by the Jabal Hauran, both of which are sometimes comprised within the Hauran ...
 To the southeast, where Bosra and Ramtha are the farthest inhabited villages, the Hauran borders upon the desert.
 Its western limits are the chain of villages on the Hajj road, from Ghabaghib as far south as Ramtha ...
 Hauran comprises therefore part of Trachonitis and Iturea, the whole of Auranitis, and the northern districts of Batanea.